How to Use This Encyclopedia

 “Last verified” stamp

-Every chapter opens with a “Last verified: [Month Year]” timestamp.
+Every chapter opens with a last_verified timestamp.
 AI commerce ships major updates monthly.
-A stamp older than 6 months means the chapter is candidate for review.
-Stamps older than 12 months mean the chapter is actively decaying — refer to the standalone post linked in the chapter’s “Deeper dive” section, or to the Sources & References master page for any updates.
+A stamp older than 6 months means the chapter is a candidate for review.
+Stamps older than 12 months mean the chapter is actively decaying.
+Refer to the standalone post linked in the chapter’s “Deeper dive” section, or to the Sources & References master page, for any updates.

 Source convention